tomwernerbfn/TrackStudy/README.md

 *Currently working on smoothness and performance issues*

 # About
 This is my second project coded with python and I am proud of it.
 Not because it's the best code I've ever seen, but because this code came from me, an beginner developer.
 Thank you for your time reading this and maybe even trying the code, it means much to me.
-Feel free to open an issue or fork the project!
+I will continue working on this project for a bit before I tackle a new one.
+Feel free to call out an issue!